 I can assure you it is much more fun to think outside of the box.
 You have to believe in your ability 100%.

-The moment you start doubting yourself, your done.
+The moment you start doubting yourself, you’re done.

 I hear Soldiers that I work with complain that ‘I am too old for this’.

 I have a 51 year old senior NCO on my team who is fitter then most 20 year olds.
-Your never too old!
+You’re never too old!